zhihuili/flower/docs/quick-start.en.md

 ## Create a Flow

-Flower provide two ways to create a Flow: by configuration file or by code.
+Flower provide two ways to create a Flow: by configuration files or by code.

 Both methods produce a similar result: